-Assuming, using the example above, that the approximately 1,870 eligible employees in Finland, Germany, Romania, Spain and the United Kingdom would purchase the maximum amount of Shares under the ESPP offered pursuant to this prospectus, that is, a total of \$42,499.96 each, the gross proceeds of Keysight in connection with the offer under the ESPP pursuant to this prospectus would be \$79,474,925.20.
-After deducting legal and accounting expenses in connection with the offer, the net proceeds, based on the above assumptions, would be approximately \$79,404,925.20.
+Assuming that each of the 2,062 eligible employees in Finland, Germany, Romania, Spain and the United Kingdom would purchase the maximum amount of Shares under the ESPP offered pursuant to this prospectus, that is, a total of 760.6 Shares each (including fractional Shares), for a maximum of \$42,500.44 in contributions per person, at \$55.88 (85% of a hypothetical Share price of \$65.74 which was the closing price of the Shares on September 6, 2018), and assuming that the Shares offered under the ESPP would all be newly issued, then the gross proceeds of the Company in connection with the offer under the ESPP pursuant to this prospectus would be \$87,635,907.28.
+After deducting approximately \$70,000 in legal and accounting expenses in connection with the offer, the net proceeds would be approximately \$87,565,907.28.
 The net proceeds will be used for general corporate purposes.